fffonion/lua-resty-multiplexer/README.md

 Note that nginx [stream module](https://nginx.org/en/docs/stream/ngx_stream_core_module.html) and [stream-lua-nginx-module](https://github.com/openresty/stream-lua-nginx-module) is required.

+Tested on Openresty >= 1.13.6.1.

-Also a customed [patch](patches/stream-lua-readpartial.patch) from [@fcicq](https://github.com/fcicq) is needed.
+With OpenResty 1.13.6.1, a customed [patch](patches/stream-lua-readpartial.patch) from [@fcicq](https://github.com/fcicq) is needed.
 The origin discussion can be found [here](https://github.com/fffonion/lua-resty-sniproxy/issues/1).

-Tested on Openresty 1.13.6.1.
+And native proxying is not supported as `reqsock:peek` is missing.

+Starting OpenResty 1.15.8.1, only native proxying is supported and no patch is needed.
+Lua land proxying will be possible when stream-lua-nginx-module implemented `tcpsock:receiveany`.

 [Back to TOC](#table-of-contents)